 Far from being a death-knell to a relationship, going to counseling with your spouse can be a very positive sign, as it shows focus and willingness to strengthen the marriage.
 You and your partner may be attending counseling sessions together to learn how to better show your support, care, and love for each other.

-Communication problems can lead to hurt emotions and conflicts between partners in a relationship.
+Communication problems can lead to hurt emotions and strained relationship dynamics.
 Often, differences in communication styles play a role.
-For example, one partner may not like to talk as much as the other, or may feel they lack the skills to properly communicate their concerns and needs.
+For example, one partner may be naturally less talkative, which can feel like a communication breakdown to the other.
+Or the partner may feel they lack the skills to honestly express their concerns and needs.

-If one or both partners in a relationship is affected by mental health issues - for example, depression, stress, or OCD - then this will likely also affect their families, jobs, and other aspects of their lives.
+If one or both partners in a relationship is affected by mental health issues - for example, depression, stress, or unresolved childhood trauma - then this will likely also affect their families, jobs, and other aspects of their lives.
 You may wish to get guidance from a professional therapist on how to support the mental well-being of your partner.

 Big life changes can sometimes lead to big conflicts for couples and families.
 Even positive or exciting life transitions can pose challenges.
-For example, you and your spouse may find yourselves under strain as you navigate the upheaval of welcoming a child, moving house or country, or starting a new job or business.
+For example, you and your spouse may find yourselves facing relationship difficulties as you navigate the upheaval of welcoming a child, moving house or country, or starting a new job or business.

-Loss of sexual intimacy in a marriage can happen to couples in any stage of life, sometimes seemingly without warning.
+Loss of sexual intimacy in a marriage can happen in many different relationship stages, sometimes seemingly without warning.
 It may also be a source of tension if you have a higher sexual drive than your partner, or vice versa.
 Both are common concerns that can lead you to seek the services of a professional counselor.

 You and your spouse may have different views on subjects such as parenting styles, division of parenting responsibilities, and dealing with demanding in-laws.
-Therapy sessions can be a place to engage in constructive communication about these differences, with your counselor providing an impartial mediation service.
+Sessions with a marriage or family therapist can be a place to engage in constructive communication and improve conflict management skills.

 Infidelity is one of the toughest emotional challenges that couples and their families can face.
 Counseling sessions when a spouse has been unfaithful can be difficult and painful.
-However, therapy may help both parties to talk through and heal from the trauma of betrayal, and focus on renewed hope for their future together.
+However, infidelity counselling may help both parties to talk through and heal from the trauma of betrayal, and focus on rebuilding trust and renewing hope for their future together.

 You may still care deeply for your partner and their well-being, but no longer feel the same level of romantic love and emotional intimacy that drew you to them at the beginning of your relationship.
 One or both of you may no longer feel valued by the other spouse, or believe that your relationship has lost meaning.